Invega Tapering Treatment Results Overview

 Tardive dyskinesia is not a disease but a side effect of neuroleptic medications.
 The condition is not known to occur in any other circumstances.
 There are more than 50 drugs that are known to induce tardive dyskinesia, a great proportion of which are in the class of antipsychotics, such as Invega.3

-How Antipsychotic Drugs Work — Known or Unknown?
+How Antipsychotic Drugs Work — What is Known and Unknown?

 There are many theories about how drugs like Invega work and how they affect neurology, but this study is far from complete.
 One factor that is thought likely is that metabolites from antipsychotic drugs can be toxic to human neurochemistry and injurious to neurons.
 Studies have been carried out to find out more about this possible antipsychotic effect on the brain.5